1 Visualizing Cells through Microscopy

 Microscopes are arguably the most essential tool to study cell biology.
 Virtually everything we study in cell biology is far too small to see with the naked eye.
 There have been some pretty significant advances in microscope technology, especially in the last 100 years.
 Here we break down the different forms of microscopy into the following:

-1. emitted light microscopy, represented by the brightfield light microscope
+1. transmitted light microscopy, represented by the brightfield light microscope

-2. transmitted light microscopy, represented by the fluorescent light microscope
+2. emitted light microscopy, represented by the fluorescent light microscope

 3. transmission electron microscopy (TEM)